gXLg/libr-getter/README.md

 ## Start

 ### Manual
-1. Face a librarian and type `/librget` (client-side command)
+1. Face a librarian and type `/librget config` (client-side command)
-2. Face his lectern and type `/librget` once again
+2. Face his lectern and type `/librget config` once again
 3. You can then start by running `/librget start`

 ### Automatic